Scylla: Homer's Odyssey

-In Homer's Odyssey XII, Odysseus is advised by Circe to sail closer to Scylla, for Charybdis could drown his whole ship: "Hug Scylla's crag—sail on past her—top speed!
+In Homer's Odyssey XII, Odysseus is advised by Circe to sail closer to Scylla, something he never told the rest of his crew, for Charybdis could drown his whole ship: "Hug Scylla's crag—sail on past her—top speed!
 Better by far to lose six men and keep your ship than lose your entire crew."
 She also tells Odysseus to ask Scylla's mother, the river nymph Crataeis, to prevent Scylla from pouncing more than once.
 Odysseus successfully navigates the strait, but when he and his crew are momentarily distracted by Charybdis, Scylla snatches six sailors off the deck and devours them alive.